Frequently Asked Questions

 Under the Government’s Universal Free School Meals Scheme, all children at Shere can receive a free school meal.
 These are cooked on site and are very popular with the children.

 What about School Trips?

 School asks that all children go on trips, as they contribute to the child’s learning on current or future topics.
-Make sure you sign and send back the local consent and specific consents for trips further afield, without your consent your child will not be able to go on trips with their class.
+Make sure you sign the online consent and specific consents for trips further afield, without your consent your child will not be able to go on trips with their class.